cesarvh/Radius/README.md

 <h1> Radius </h1>
 <h2> Authors: </h2>
+- Dev:
 	- Cesar Villalobos
 	- Kelly Hong
 	- Naga Alluri
+- UI Design:
+	- Nikita Jain

 <h2> Purpose:  </h2>
 Radius is an application that aims to connect friends in a fun new way.
 Type a message, select friends, and drop!
 They will “pick up” the note when they are nearby the place you left it!